You can find me on Twitter, Instagram, and Medium. Or write an email.

 Creator of Ruby on Rails

 Ruby on Rails is an open-source web framework that's optimized for programmer happiness and beautiful code.
-I created Rails in 2003 and continue to lead the development.
+I created Rails in 2003 by extracting it from Basecamp and continue to lead the development.

 Hundreds of thousands of programmers around the world have built amazing applications using Rails.
-Some of the more famous include Twitter, Shopify, 500px, and Github.
+Some of the more famous include Github, Shopify, Airbnb, Square, Kickstarter, Artsy, Zendesk, and Goodreads.

-The company has been around since 1999.
-I run it together with my business partner, Jason Fried, and our lovely team of 36 programmers, designers, supporters, and sysops.
+Basecamp is the saner, organized way to manage projects and communicate company-wide.
+It's software as a service and we've been around for about fifteen years.
+I run the company together with my business partner, Jason Fried, and our lovely team of some fifty programmers, designers, supporters, and sysops.

-REWORK is a New York Times, Wall Street Journal, and Sunday Times best seller with more than 300,000 copies sold around the world.
+REWORK is a New York Times, Wall Street Journal, and Sunday Times best seller with more than half a million copies sold around the world.
 It's a book about starting and running businesses a better way.
-It's a short read, so you can finish it in a couple of hours.
-It's available on Amazon.

-REMOTE: Office Not Required is the new book, and it encapsulates all I've learned about working remotely for the best decade or more.
+REMOTE: Office Not Required encapsulates all I've learned about working remotely for the past decade.
 It includes all the arguments for why the time is right for remote work to blossom, and for how you can navigate the pitfalls.
-It's in the same style as REWORK: Short, wonderfully illustrated, and to the point.

 I occasionally give talks on business and technology.
-My most popular talk is The Secret To Making Money Online, delivered at Startup School in 2008.
+One of the more popular talks I've given is The Secret To Making Money Online, delivered at Startup School in 2008.
 It's about how you don't need to aim to be a billionaire or take lots of venture capital to have a successful startup (and life):

 Along the same lines, I debated Jason Calcanis from This Week in Startups on business models, bubbles, capitalism, quality of life, market share vs. profit share, running a business vs. selling a business, and a variety of other related topics (fast-forward 47 minutes):

-I share pictures on Flickr and 500px.
+I share my photography on Flickr and 500px.
 Here are a few of my favorites: